EloiStree/APIntIO_Claim/README.md

 **Monthly Cost and Ethereum Ranking:**

 The key serves as a claim index authentication to access APIntIO's default servers and services.
-- If the project grows and evolves into a service with a monthly cost, this key grants access to it.
+- If the project grows and evolves into some optional service with a monthly cost, this key grants access to it.
 - When we organize coding tournaments, this master key is used to receive the prize.